-- (a) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (b) Any location where nuclear material in amounts greater than one effective kilogram is customarily used. - J. Inventory change means an increase or decrease, in terms of batches, of nuclear material in a material balance area; such a change shall involve one of the following: - (a) Increases: - (i) Import; - (ii) Domestic receipt: receipts from other material balance areas, receipts from a non-safeguarded (non-peaceful) activity or receipts at the starting point of safeguards; - (iii) Nuclear production: production of special fissionable material in a reactor; and - (iv) De-exemption: reapplication of safeguards on nuclear material previously exempted therefrom on account of its use or quantity.
+- (a) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (b) Any location where nuclear material in amounts greater than one effective kilogram is customarily used. - J. Inventory change means an increase or decrease, in terms of batches, of nuclear material in a material balance area; such a change shall involve one of the following:

+(a) Increases:

+- (i) Import; - (ii) Domestic receipt: receipts from other material balance areas, receipts from a non-safeguarded (non-peaceful) activity or receipts at the point in the nuclear fuel cycle defined in Article 34 (c); - (iii) Nuclear production: production of special fissionable material in a reactor; and - (iv) De-exemption: re-application of safeguards on nuclear material previously exempted therefrom on account of its use or quantity.